Dehydrating strawberries is easy to do. Ideal for snacks, baked goods, and cereal topping. Add them to smoothies to add

 Let's get going with dehydrating strawberries:

-If using frozen strawberries, slice them when they are partially thawed – then go to step 2.
+If using frozen strawberries, slice them when partially thawed—then go to step 2.

 How about this (it's a great way to get your vitamins)—start eating more fresh fruit and take fewer vitamin pills!
 The body needs the "good carbs" and NOT the "refined carbs" that are prevalent in cookies, cakes, and pasta—and bread.

 After you've dehydrated your strawberries, you'll want to pack them away safely.
 Learn how to do just that by reading our Storing Dehydrated Food page.
 We cover the six steps from buying to storing!
 Speaking of the six steps, don't forget to sign up for our free Six Simple Steps eBook and/or visit our home page to learn more.